datawire/ambassador-docs/docs/pre-release/cloud/service-catalog/reference/annotations.md

 ## Metadata Keys

-Service Catalog annotation keys all start with the [`a8r.io`](http://a8r.io) domain followed by the specific field.
+Service Catalog annotation keys all start with [`a8r.io`](http://a8r.io) followed by the specific field.
 These are the metadata keys that Service Catalog supports:

 | Key | Description | Example |
 | --- | --- | --- |